Salade10/Salade10/README.md

 • Cybersecurity – learning through hands-on vulnerability discovery and secure coding practices

-• Languages – studying French, completing GCSE early and continuing at A-level
+• Languages – studying French has helped me greatly and has allowed me to communicate with coders and developers from other countries

 # Competitions: